These southern collard greens are braised low and slow in broth with tons of spices, liquid smoke and brown sugar!

 What to Serve with Vegetarian Collard Greens

 The short answer here is "whatever the heck you want"!
-These greens are a phenomenal accompaniment to just about anything.
-I served this batch of greens with a Cajun Shrimp and Rice Skillet dish (recipe coming soon) and it was AMAZING!
+These greens are a wonderful accompaniment to just about anything.
+I served this batch of greens with a Cajun Shrimp and Rice Skillet dish (click here for the recipe) and it was AMAZING!

 To round out your Southern meal, add some black-eyed peas and Southern Mac and Cheese!